-- 3. (a) A is an association governed by the provisions of sec.
-44A of the Income-tax act.
-The subscription receipts for the year ended 31st March, 2019 were ₹ 60,000.
+- (a) Such association or institution is established in India having as its object the control, supervision, regulation or encouragement of the profession of law, medicine, accountancy, engineering or architecture or other specified profession; - (b) Such association or institution applies its income, or accumulates it for application, solely to the objects for which it is established; and - (c) The association or institution is approved by the Central Government. - 6. (b) A is an association governed by the provisions of sec.
+44A of the Income-tax Act.
+The subscription receipts for the year ended 31st March, 2020 were ₹ 60,000.
 The expenditure in the normal course of its activities was ₹ 85,000.
 Its other income taxable under the Act works out to ₹ 75,000.
-On these facts, you are consulted as to: - (a) How A's taxable income will be determined for assessment year 2019-20. - (b) In case the association did not have the other income taxable will there be any difference in the computation of its income?
+On these facts, you are consulted as to: - a.
+How A's taxable income will be determined for assessment year 2020-21. - b.
+In case the association did not have the other income taxable will there be any difference in the computation of its income?